Myra-Sea/reading-notes/Code201/class-01.md

 _**Servers**_ are the computers storing websites, webpages, and apps.
 It sends a copy of the webpage to the client to download for display

 An internet connection allows data to be sent and received across the internet.
 Transmission Control Protocol (TCP) and Internet Protocol (IP) define how that data should travel (they can be thought of like transport mechanisms).
-The Domain Name System (DNS) contains the addresses of websites so that a browser knows which server a website is contained within and can therefore send the HTTP messages to the correct location.
+The Domain Name System (DNS) is a system of special servers that contains the numerical IP addresses of websites so that a browser knows which server a website is contained within and can therefore send the HTTP messages to the correct location.
 HyperText Transfer Protocol (HTTP) defines a language for clients and servers to speak to each other.

 Code files are the primary building blocks of websites.
 Examples file types include HTML, CSS, and JavaScript.